The Royal Navy of Sailing Ships

 We'll fight and we'll conquer again and again."

-Square sails were also provided with gaskets to reef them, i.e. to reduce the area exposed to the wind in worsening weather conditions like storms and gales, when a ship would shorten sail, for example to just reefed topsails in order to maintain some handling control, an exercise taxing the skill of topmen and endangering their safety as they perched on swaying foot ropes under the yards and furled stiff, uncooperative sails prior to securing them with gaskets.
+Square sails were also provided with gaskets to reef them, i.e. to reduce the area exposed to the wind in worsening weather conditions like storms and gales, when a ship would shorten sail - for example to reefed topsails only - in order to maintain some handling control, an exercise taxing the skill of topmen and endangering their safety as they perched on swaying foot ropes under the yards and furled the stiff, uncooperative sails prior to securing them with gaskets.

-A rated ship's 'hospital' was the sick bay located on the orlop deck - her lowest deck, usually below the waterline - to protect its occupants when in a sea action.
+A rated ship's 'hospital' was the sick bay or lazarette located on the orlop deck - her lowest deck, usually below the waterline - to protect its occupants when in a sea action.

 Its 'doctor' was rarely a University-trained physician but normally a surgeon, for whom a medical degree was not a strict professional requirement (see also The Royal Naval Surgeon).